AndersSpear/fish_torrent/README.md

 - Reading a multifile `.torrent` file
 - Talking to peers
 - Downloading a full file (sometimes) (and not extremely slowly)
+- Seeding to other peers

+## Design and implementation choices that you made
+- Did not use threads at all, everything works through Rust's Mio crate (epoll in rust).
+- Split code into "modules," with `main.rs` holding control over all state variables and passing them around as necessary.
+- Each module performs different tasks (i.e. sending/receiving, tracker communication).
+- All peer sockets are non-blocking

 ## Problems Encountered (And how they were addressed)
 - OBOE (the code was actually right, and fixing the "error" made me [Anders] ignore the real error)